Why Pearson Orthodontics?

 Flossing with Braces

-You must use a floss threader to floss under the archwire of your braces.
+You will need to use a floss threader to floss under the archwires of your braces.
 Place a length of floss through the threader, then slide it up and down along the front of each tooth.
-Try not to floss too forcefully around the archwire or put too much pressure on it.
+Try not to floss too forcefully or put too much pressure on the archwires.
+We will demonstrate how to do this at your appointment.

 Using Antiseptic Mouthrinse

-To reduce inflammation in your gums and checks, we recommend using an antiseptic mouthrinse that contains hydrogen peroxide.
-This rinse should help prevent infection and decrease any irritation that develops from your braces, canker sores, cheek bites, or other minor injuries to the gums.
+We recommend using an antiseptic mouthrinse that contains hydrogen peroxide to reduce inflammation in your gums and cheeks during treatment.
+This rinse should help prevent infection and decrease irritation that develops from your appliances.
+You can also use the rinse for canker sores, cheek bites, or other minor injuries to the gums.

-Swish two teaspoons of the hydrogen peroxide rinse in your mouth for one minute, then spit it out.
-You may use the rinse up to four times daily, ideally after brushing.
+Swish two teaspoons of the rinse in your mouth for one minute, then spit it out.
+You can use the rinse up to four times each day, ideally after brushing (see above!).

 Using an Interdental Toothbrush